fieldtrip/website/getting_started/opm_fil.md

     mrifile       = 'testData/T1w.nii';
     cortexfile    = 'testData/testCustom.gii';

 Note that the data and headerinformation is scatered over multiple files, similar to BrainVision (vhdr,vmrk,eeg) and other formats.
-In FieldTrip we use cfg.dataset to indicate such a collection; in this case cfg.dataset can either refer to teh headerfile or to the datafile.
+In FieldTrip we use cfg.dataset to indicate such a collection; in this case cfg.dataset can either refer to the headerfile or to the datafile.

 ## Time series data